wenzi7777/AcFun-Evolved-Plugins/README.md

 # AcFun-Evolved-Plugins
-Plugins for userscript AcFun Evolved.
+Plugin Library of userscript AcFun Evolved.

+# About LICENSE
+The LICENSE of each plugin is different, please check it individually.